-To put it bluntly, not all renewable resources are created equally, and often times they aren’t actual as renewable as we are led to believe.
+To put it bluntly, not all renewable resources are created equally, and oftentimes they aren’t actually as renewable as we are led to believe.
 Corn is a great and all-too-familiar example.
 Of course, we can grow more corn, so it is a “renewable resource”.
 However, the industrialized production of corn relies on gas-dependent machinery and petroleum-based agrochemicals.
 Without these, we can’t produce or harvest the overabundance of corn used as a renewable resource.
 Do we really need to add to monoculture disaster by destructively growing materials to create plastic?

 Comparing Biodegradable and Degradable